This is a prerelease version.

 transaction-v1 ExecutionFailed 741632319877545985 2023-08-09T12:22:04Z 2023-08-09T13:07:51Z

-When creating a new version of a data pipeline, it’s essential to initialize the new pipeline from the current state of the old one.
-Without this initialization, the new pipeline would start with an empty state and lack information about its predecessor’s state.
-This situation could result in data loss or duplicate processing, which is not desirable, particularly for critical pipelines.
-To ensure proper initialization and prevent these issues, we can rely on the Snapshot.
+When creating a new version of a data pipeline, it’s essential to initialize the new pipeline from the latest state of the old one.
+Without this initialization, the new pipeline would start with no state and lack information about its predecessor’s state.
+This could result in data loss or duplicate processing, which is not desirable, particularly for critical pipelines.

 apiVersion: hazelcast.com/v1alpha1